jakatz87/Election_Analysis/README.md

 ## Results and Summary
-The formatting we used in the code will allow us to clearly see all the information requested by the Board of Elections.
+The formatting I used in the code will allow us to clearly see all the information requested by the Board of Elections.

 ![image](https://github.com/jakatz87/Election_Analysis/blob/main/Resources/Results%20Screenshot.png)